Custom Search

 Temperament

-The Briard is a farm worker by nature and lives to herd anything!
-They have an exceptional hearing ability and are basically kind, but with a strong protective instinct.
+The Briard is a farm worker by nature and lives to herd anything, possessing an exceptional hearing ability.
+It is kind, but with a strong protective instinct.
 The Briard makes a wonderful, alert watchdog.
-Sensitive, playful and obedient, but with definite minds of their own.
-A long history of working with humans has left it gentle and sweet natured, as well as brave, loyal and fearless.
-This breed has a fine memory and is intelligent with a lot of initiative.
-They are very trainable.
-Eager to please its master but needs a firm owner able to show leadership.
+Sensitive, playful and obedient, but with a definite mind of its own.
+A long history of working with humans has left it gentle and sweet-natured, as well as loyal, brave and fearless.
+This breed has a fine memory and is intelligent with a lot of ambition.
+The Briard is very trainable, willing and eager to please.
+It needs a firm owner who is able to display leadership at all times.
 This is definitely not a breed for everyone.
 Too often they wind up in shelters because people don't realize what a challenge they can be to raise and live with.
-They are very stubborn and can be fearful, extremely unfriendly, or both, if not raised properly.
-They need a lot of entertainment and activity to be happy, and are not the sort you can pat on the head and ignore the rest of the day.
+If they sense the owner is letting up on the authority at all they will become very stubborn and can be fearful, extremely unfriendly, or both, if not treated like a dog.
+They not only need a lot of leadership, but they need entertainment and activity to be happy, and are not the sort you can pat on the head and ignore the rest of the day.
 Briards are really dedicated to their families and tend to be, at best, disinterested in other people.
-They should be socialized early - especially with children.
+They should be socialized early—especially with children.
 They are good-natured and very adaptable to living with children if they are raised together.
 This breed does not like to be teased.
-Train them early and treat him with affection and you will have a wonderful family dog.
+Train them early and treat them with an air of leadership along with exercise first and then affection, and you will have a wonderful family dog.
 It has been said, "it returns tenfold any affection given to it."
-Training must be consistent with much patience and love combined with a firm hand.
-They will not respond to unjust, severe training.
+Affection should only be given when the dog is calm and in a submissive state.
+Training must be consistent with patience and a firm hand.
+Owners need to be stern, confident and consistent.
+They will not respond to unjust harshness.
+Dogs in general do not respond well to or understand anger.
+Firmness they do definitely need, but not anger.
 With poor handling and training the Briard becomes withdrawn and even aggressive.
-They require regular training and attention.
-If you are a first time dog owner and you would like to raise a Briard, you should seek help and training from experienced people.
+They require regular leadership, training and attention.
+If you are a first-time dog owner and you would like to raise a Briard, be sure to research the breed extensively before adopting.
 Briards view strangers as suspicious and can be a bit dog aggressive, but with the right handler it will blossom into a first-class pet that can happily coexist with other pets.
-Briards may attempt to herd people by nipping at their heels.
+Briards may attempt to herd people by nipping at their heels, and need to be taught not to do this.

 Height, Weight